0xpinara/ai-tweet-analyzer/README.md

-# Swipeline AI Tweet Analysis App
+# AI Tweet Analysis App

 This application analyzes tweets using AI and stores the results in a spreadsheet.
 It provides sentiment analysis, content summarization, and other tweet metrics.